-An example, below, illustrates the entirety of applying the High 5 of 10 method to calculate load management savings for a single participant.
+An example, below, illustrates the entirety of applying the High 5 of 10 summer method to calculate load management savings for a single participant.

 Example Calculation

-Table 55 serves to illustrate the steps of the High 5 of 10 baseline calculation method.
+Table 55 serves to illustrate the steps of the High 5 of 10 summer baseline calculation method.
 Specific participant’s results may vary.
 Numbers from the table in bold font represent data selected for the calculation.

 Table 55.
 High 5 of 10 Example Load Management Event Data